kcp-dev/kcp/docs/locations-and-scheduling.md

 `state.workload.kcp.dev/<cluster-id>` labels gets deleted as well.
 The syncer stops seeing the object in the virtual workspace.

+{{% alert title="Note" color="primary" %}}
-Note: there is a missing bit in the implementation (in v0.5) about removal of the `state.workload.kcp.dev/<cluster-id>` label from namespaces: the syncer currently does not participate in the namespace deletion state-machine, but has to and signal finished downstream namespace deletion via `state.workload.kcp.dev/<cluster-id>` label removal.
+There is a missing bit in the implementation (in v0.5) about removal of the `state.workload.kcp.dev/<cluster-id>` label from namespaces: the syncer currently does not participate in the namespace deletion state-machine, but has to and signal finished downstream namespace deletion via `state.workload.kcp.dev/<cluster-id>` label removal.

+For more information on the upsync use case for storage, refer to the [storage doc](storage.md).
+{{% /alert %}}

 ### Resource Upsyncing

 In most cases kcp will be the source for syncing resources to the `SyncTarget`, however, in some cases, kcp would need to receive a resource that was provisioned by a controller on the `SyncTarget`.
 This is the case with storage PVs, which are created on the `SyncTarget` by a CSI driver.